Unsure what your BMI is? Click here for the NHS Choices calculator

 Not paying attention to what we are eating can be a consequence of today’s fast paced, hectic lifestyle.
 Being constantly on the go means that we don’t take time to register, let alone savour our food.
 Here are a few steps towards mindful eating.

-Chocolate bars, cakes, cookies are obviously full of sugar and are unhealthy options.
+Chocolate bars, cakes and cookies are full of sugar and are unhealthy options.
 But so are refined carbohydrates such as white rice, white bread, and pasta.
 ‘Refined’ refers to the fact they are processed so that very little fibre and nutrients remain.
 The carbohydrates are broken down into sugar, subsequently being released quickly into the blood.
 This provides an almost instant gratification but can lead to hunger feelings just one hour after consumption, resulting in over-eating and weight gain.

 Absolutely not.
 There are three types of carbohydrates; starches, fibre and sugar.
 Consumption of the latter in excess amounts will undoubtedly lead to weight gain.
 Starches are complex carbohydrates that take longer for the body to break down, producing slow-release energy that keeps you feeling fuller for longer.
 They also contain essential vitamins and minerals.
 Legumes, such as lentils and chickpeas, fruits, vegetables, and whole grains such as brown rice, wholemeal bread, wholemeal pasta, and oats are all examples.